pytek-io/website/tutorial/custom_js_callbacks.md

 tutorial.snippets.js_method_curried
 ```

 You can notice that the `filter_dates` callback takes two arguments.
 The first one (i.e. holidays) is passed when we partially apply the callback.
 The remaining one will then be passed on the client side.
-Another interesting point to notice is the fact that we convert `holidays` dates into timestamps.
+Another interesting point to note is the fact that we convert `holidays` dates into timestamps.
 This is usually not necessary as Python data are automatically converted to their Javascript counterparts.
-In this example, however, we convert Python dates to timestamps as object JavaScript don't support operators (equality, etc).
+In this example, however, we convert Python dates to timestamps, as object JavaScript doesn't support operators (equality, etc).

-Taking this further you can define more complex behaviours.
+Additionally, you can also define more complex behaviours.
 In the example below we show how to restrict the date range a user can choose.

 ```load_module
 tutorial.snippets.js_method_curried_advanced